Updated May 6, 2023

 Before going into details about each of the methodologies lets us understand the phases or stages involved in a software project lifecycle which DevOps methodologies can help to optimize.

 1. Project Tasks Planning: This mainly involves the project management aspects of the software lifecycle.
-Scrum sprint or agile is in industry preferred practices.
+The industry prefers Scrum Sprint or Agile as the preferred practices.

 3. Building the Code: Building the code is part of code compilation or converting the code as the deployable format.